DeepthiGDas/Hospitality-Domain-Project-using-Power-BI/README.md

 - A great dashboard isn’t just about numbers—it’s about clarity, actionability, and foresight.
 - Never underestimate the power of going beyond the brief—there’s always more value to uncover!

+Thank you for reading.
+Feel free to check out my dashboard using the link provided.